In this series for newer or casual players we introduce the various Affiliations in Marvel Crisis Protocol and dip into their comic book history.

 Personally, I love the war-weary, “heroes only because nobody else will be” Guardians of the comics and I really dislike the goofy, inept versions of the characters in the movies.
 Aside from being British in the comics I can’t imagine that version of Peter Quill, who led desperate last-stands on enemy occupied worlds, ever doing a dance-off.
 It’s like they had a script lying around that wasn’t Marvel related and just did a Find/Replace to swap out the names to Marvel properties.
 I’m something of a grouch about the topic, and my wife has forbidden me from discussing it at home.

 Annihilation (2006) The villainous insectoid Annihilus bursts free from the Negative Zone with a massive army and begins just killing his way through space.
-One of the first worlds to fall is the home planet of the Nova Corps, a bunch of galactic cops with super powers, leaving Earth’s Nova (Richard Rider) as the only one left.
+One of the first planets to fall is the homeworld of the Nova Corps, a bunch of galactic cops with super powers, leaving Earth’s Nova (Richard Rider) as the only one left.
 And then things get bad.
 Because the Annihilation Wave also cracks open a prison holding two Galactus-level beings from the dawn of the universe.
 I told you this is big cosmic stuff.
 Just please ignore Gamora’s embarrassing 1970s-leftover “two pieces of dental floss and thigh-high boots” costume.
 Ugh.

 Annihilation Conquest (2007) The galaxy is just getting back on its feet when the Phalanx, a robotic hivemind species, decides to kill and/or assimilate all meatbags, starting with the Kree homeworld.
 The identity of the leader of the Phalanx is supposed to be a big reveal but they put his picture on the back of the goddamn trade paperback.
-Gamora’s costume still hasn’t improved.
+Gamora’s costume still hasn’t approved.

 Guardians of the Galaxy (vol. 2 (2008), #1-25) This is mostly the team from the films, and the series is also written by Abnett and Lanning.
 It’s largely cleaning up the mess left by two back to back galactic wars.
 The series gets caught up in three more big crossover events in addition to their own personal dramas and problems.
 Also, Gamora has finally discovered pants!